timborodin/pstats/README.md

-Including this module will apply a patch to Q library that will extend promises with *stats* method.
+This module applies patches Q library to extend promises with *stats* method.

 ```javascript